nasa/cumulus/packages/tf-inventory/README.md

   -h, --help               output usage information

 Commands:
-  list-deployments         List Terraform deployments in the AWS account list-orphaned-resources  List resources not associated with a Terraform deployment
+  list-deployments         List Terraform deployments in the account deployment-report        List each deployment with files, number of resources, and last update date list-orphaned-resources  List resources not associated with a Terraform deployment
 ```